thodotpro/ss25_mathe/README.md

-# SS25 Mathematik KI-Agent
+# toolagentlab

 This project is a modular, extensible Python agent for solving mathematical tasks using the Google Gemini API and custom tools.

-It is designed for E-Learning assignments and presentations, supporting step-by-step reasoning, tool use, and easy integration with Jupyter notebooks.
+> **System prompt and agent loop inspired by the Python ReAct pattern from [Simon Willison's blog](https://til.simonwillison.net/llms/python-react-pattern).**

 ## Features
 - OOP-style agent with ReAct loop (Thought → Action → Observation → Answer)